getsentry/sentry-docs/src/docs/product/performance/resources.md

 ### Image Samples

-When viewing an image resource, the resource summary page will also show the 5 largest images samples.
-We determine if the span is an image if it has one of the following extensions: 'jpg', 'jpeg', 'png', 'gif', 'svg', 'webp', 'apng','avif'.
+When viewing an image resource, the resource summary page will also show the 5 largest image samples.
+Sentry determines the span is an image if it has one of the following extensions: 'jpg', 'jpeg', 'png', 'gif', 'svg', 'webp', 'apng', 'avif'.

 If size information is not available, the samples will not be ordered in any particular order.
-If the images are publically accessible and the 'Enable Images' project settings is enabled, then the real images will be rendered in the UI.
+If the images are publicly accessible and the 'Enable Images' project settings is enabled, then the actual images will be rendered in the UI.

 <!-- INSERT IMAGE HERE -->